Content is Everything

 If you don’t believe me, your very own social media feed is screaming at you when your views and likes barely make it to double digits.

-The Enduring Promise Of Online Media
+The Enduring Promise Of Digital Media

-But I just can’t shake the knowledge that these channels all have so much more potential than how they are being used today.
+But what I just can’t shake is the knowledge that these channels all have so much more potential than how they are being used today.
 In spite of all my cynicism, I’m still a believer.

 There are businesses which are, to this day, generating great results online.
 Businesses that go beyond copycat process.
 Businesses that are simply delivering great content.